barcovanrhijn/barcovanrhijn.github.io/_posts/2020-08-20-Vanilla-PHP.md

 author: Barco van Rhijn
 category: PHP
 ---
-A Senior PHP developer approached me about collaborating on a Vanilla PHP project.
+Another PHP developer approached me about collaborating on a Vanilla PHP project.
 His requirement was for us to work according to his Php standard.

 ## Our Goal
 Build a [template engine]{https://github.com/barcovanrhijn/sitebuilder} and Cms that work together through an Api connection.